 Students interested in taking Corporate Finance in the spring must sign up for the waitlist for the course.
 Students will be admitted to the class from the waitlist in accordance with the rules posted on the Registration Information page on the department website.
-If you sign up for both sections, then you must complete the very short survey to indicate which section you prefer.
-Follow the link to the survey in the wait list message in SSOL.
+Because there is only one section of corporate finance offered this spring, priority registration will be given to the first 60 financial economics majors.
+Prof Dang will be offering this course in Summer Session A.